310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 I got a lot of attention from the guests, and they kept asking me to take pictures with them…

-Maybe it’s because I’m wearing a costume, but I didn’t feel embarrassed about it, either…♪
+Maybe it’s 'cause I’m wearing a costume, but I didn’t feel embarrassed about it, either…♪
 {% endbubble %}

 {% bubble Chiaki %}